Lessons from Thumbsucking, the Earliest Addiction

 At the same time, the person with the addictive habit must want to make the changes for him or herself.
 If loved ones want the changes more than the person with the problem, they become at risk for over-involvement.
 Loved ones belong on the sidelines, not on the playing field.
 Loved ones can cheer and offer informational coaching, but David himself must decide to go out on the field.
 Ultimately, only he can tackle and conquer the problem.

-Susan Heitler, PhD, a Denver Clinical psychologist, is author of David Decides About Thumbsucking for children and parents, From Conflict to Resolution for therapists, and for couples, The Power of Two.
+Susan Heitler, PhD, a Denver Clinical psychologist, is author of David Decides About Thumbsucking a story for children and a guide for parents.
+Click here to check out this effective resource for helping kids to end their sucking habits.